fishing/fishing.github.com/freshwater_bait.md

 Many northern California lakes have little shad.
 As a result you might find some success using them as live bait, but many lakes are regulated to prevent invasive species.

+### Minnows

+Minnows as bait are not allowed in the state of California; they're invasive.